BShowen/csv-to-json/readme.md

 Heres a high level overview.
 I am processing the CSV one chunk at a time.
 When
 a chunk of data is received it is transformed from comma separated values into
 JSON objects.
-Those JSON objects are then written to the output stream and this
+Those JSON objects are then written to the output file and this
 process gets repeated until no more chunks are received.

 I learned quickly that you cannot parse an entire file into memory _and then_
 try to operate on that data.
 With small files this is possible, but with larger
-files I ran into issues with memory.
+files I ran into memory issues.
 I wasn't able to continue this approach so
 I came up with the solution of reading, transforming, and writing each chunk as
 they are received.